XpressAI/xircuits.io/docs/tutorials/running-a-xircuits-workflow.md

 The following tutorial will walk you through a basic Xircuits run.
 You will open an existing xircuits workflow that trains a model, learn how to modify the parameters for your use case, and then run it.

 ## Prerequisites
 1. For this tutorial, please ensure that you already have the `xai_learning` related libraries installed.
-You can do this by `pip install xircuits[full]` or by `pip install -r xai_components/xai_learning/requirements.txt`.
+You can do this by `pip install xircuits[learning]` or by `pip install -r xai_components/xai_learning/requirements.txt`.
 2. Ensure that you have the `examples` folder in your working directory.
 After xircuits is pip installed, you can download it by running the `xircuits-examples` command.

 ## Opening an existing Xircuits File